smithy-lang/smithy/_sources/spec/core.rst.txt

 protocol supports.
 A client MUST understand at least one of the protocols in order to successfully communicate with the service.

-The value of the ``protocols`` trait is an array of protocol objects.
-Each protocol object supports the following key-value pairs:
+The value of the ``protocols`` trait is a list of protocol structures.
+Each protocol structure supports the following members:

 .. list-table::
     :header-rows: 1